Sandwell Local Plan Frequently Asked Questions

 Yes.
 Our current plan, called the Black Country Core Strategy, was prepared with the other Black Country authorities and formally adopted in 2011.
 This Plan provides the current framework for the growth of the Black Country up to 2026.

 We have four other documents that include more detailed policies and allocate specific land for development.
 The documents are called the Sandwell Site Allocations and Delivery Development Plan Document (SAD) and the West Bromwich, Smethwick and Tipton Area Action Plans (AAPs).
-These documents were all formally adopted over a decade ago.
+These documents were all formally adopted by Sandwell Council over a decade ago.

 When it is finished and adopted, the new Sandwell Local Plan will replace the Black Country Core Strategy, the SAD and the AAPs.